 Overall, the Fifty-Eight is slimmer, shorter, and less wide, so it takes up less wrist space.
 Plus at 143.6 grams with the bracelet, it’s substantially lighter than the larger 41 mm models which weigh approximately 30 grams more.

 The Fifty-Eight case measures 47.
 5 mm lug-to-lug, which compared to 50.25 mm for the larger 70922 series is over 3 mm shorter across your wrist.
 The crown – which’s still the screw-down variety with dual gaskets – is noticeably smaller at 6.5 mm versus 7.95 mm for the 41 mm Black Bays.
 Even though the crown is smaller I did not find it much harder to operate the locking mechanism, set the time, or manually wind it.
-And water-resistance remains the same as with the existing Black Bay line at 200 meters (or twice what’s stipulated by the minimum ISO 6425 dive watch specifications).
+And water-resistance remains the same as with the existing Black Bay line at 200 meters (or twice what’s stipulated by the minimum ISO 6425 dive watch standard).
 Plus, perhaps one of the best changes to the Black Bay line that premiered in the new 79030 series is that there’s no longer a colored anodized aluminum crown tube matched to the bezel.
 This design feature never made sense to me and I’m glad the tube is now the same steel color as the crown itself.

 The case is smaller in every dimension, so naturally, the interlug width has been reduced from 22 mm to 20 mm compared to full-size Black Bays.
 The 22 mm width of the original Black Bays is not bad per se, but 20 mm is a less aggressive size, although this really comes down to your wrist size and preference.
 Bigger wrists will still likely work best with the larger Black Bays.